 - Must be able to work flexible hours including rotating shift assignments, nights, weekends, and holidays.

 - Must be available for on-call assignments and overtime shifts as needed;

 - Work environment includes exposure to hazards and physical risks to personal safety;

 - Must be physically fit and able to defend community members and oneself from attack or physical assault;

 - Must be able to walk for extended periods of times.

 - Must be able to wear the required uniform;

 Suffolk University does not discriminate against any person on the basis of race, color, national origin, ancestry, religious creed, sex, gender identity, sexual orientation, marital status, disability, age, genetic information, or status as a veteran in admission to, access to, treatment in, or employment in its programs, activities, or employment.
-Suffolk University is an affirmative action, equal opportunity employer.
-The University is dedicated to the goal of building a diverse and inclusive faculty and staff that reflect the broad range of human experience who contribute to the robust exchange of ideas on campus, and who are committed to teaching and working in a diverse environment.
+As an affirmative action, equal opportunity employer, the University is dedicated to the goal of building a diverse and inclusive faculty and staff that reflect the broad range of human experience who contribute to the robust exchange of ideas on campus, and who are committed to teaching and working in a diverse environment.
 We strongly encourage applications from groups historically marginalized or underrepresented because of race/color, gender, religious creed, disability, national origin, veteran status or LGBTQ status.
 Suffolk University is especially interested in candidates who, through their training, service and experience, will contribute to the diversity and excellence of the University community.